Hungary Subsidiary Entity Set Up

 The registration process comes with some variation (depending on the company type), but it is generally straightforward and can be done with little difficulty.
 Once that is done, however, setting up a subsidiary in Hungary involves a heavy workload.

-How to set up a Hungary Subsidiary
+How to set up a Hungarian Subsidiary

-- Decide on the best company type that suits the nature of your business and expansion plans.
+- Decide on the best company type that suits the nature of your business and international expansion plans.
 Common company types in Hungary include: The Limited Liability Company (KFT), The Joint Stock Company (JSC), a branch office, a representative office, a trust, or a foundation.

 - Obtain a business address in Hungary and prepare the property documents for registration.